-For assets that fall into the 1 and 2 categories above, we will either upgrade the properties as soon as is practical, or we may consider disposal.
+For assets that fall into the 1 and 2 categories above, we will work with the tenant to support them in coordinating any planned upgrades, if they don't want the upgrade, we will look to complete these work when the property becomes empty I, or we may consider disposal.
 3 properties will generally be included in forthcoming planned improvement programmes.
-4 properties meet the SHQS and EESSH.
+4 properties meet the SHQS and EESSH standards.